conery/dexter/docs/tut_review.md

 In this example, it printed the suggested contents of the description field.

 The cursor is at the end of the line, which means we just need to type in the name of the person or business we wrote the check to.
-Type "Jerry's" and hit the return key.
+Type "Glenwood" and hit the return key.

 Now the new transaction will look like this: